-The Horse

-This is our huge horse!
+The Horse This is our huge horse!
 He is as big as a real horse.
 We call him Charlie.
 He cannot move, he is just a model.

-The Shop and Exit

-Before you go back to school, you might be able to go to the shop.
+The Shop and Exit Before you leave, you might be able to go to the shop.